Godfrey and Purdue Fort Wayne host Oakland

 Oakland Golden Grizzlies (2-7, 0-1 Horizon) at Purdue Fort Wayne Mastodons (4-4, 0-1 Horizon)

-The Golden Grizzlies are 0-1 in Horizon play.
-Oakland is 1-6 against opponents with a winning record.

-The Mastodons and Golden Grizzlies square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Godfrey is scoring 14.7 points per game and averaging 5.9 rebounds for the Mastodons.
+TOP PERFORMERS: Godfrey is scoring 14.7 points per game with 5.9 rebounds and 4.0 assists for the Mastodons.
 Bobby Planutis is averaging 13.0 points and 5.5 rebounds while shooting 45.6% for Purdue Fort Wayne.

 Trey Townsend is averaging 16.3 points and seven rebounds for the Golden Grizzlies.
 Keaton Hervey is averaging 13.7 points for Oakland.